arielwrl/arielwrl/README.md

 This is a painfully experimental project that uses WebLLM to run a chatbot locally with WebGPU.
 It is a nice proof of concept, but requires very good hardware to work properly.

 #### [BAGPIPES-activity](https://github.com/arielwrl/BAGPIPES-activity)
-Lessons in Bayesian inference of galaxy properties using BAGPIPES.
+Lessons on Bayesian inference of galaxy properties using BAGPIPES.

 ### Publications
 You can check my list of publications [here](https://ui.adsabs.harvard.edu/search/fq=%7B!type%3Daqp%20v%3D%24fq_database%7D&fq_database=(database%3Aastronomy%20OR%20database%3Aphysics)&q=%20author%3A%22werle%2C%20ariel%22&sort=date%20desc%2C%20bibcode%20desc&p_=0)